dominiquefastus/AlphaFoldPipeline-ALFOtask/Readme.md

 ```

 #### 2.2 Run the processing task
-The Process predicted model or procpred task is identical to the standalone program.
+The Process predicted model or procpred task is run with the phenix program and does not provide the faster, simpler inbuild python version yet.
 The task is run within the Phenix task with the following commands and example input file:

 JSON file for the example input file of the task to be executed:
 ```